March 27, 2019

-The answer it turns out lies in a strong opposition to debt.
+The answer, it turns out, lies in a strong opposition to debt.
 Those 50+ reported they are looking to avoid anything associated with debt.
-In fact 91%, said they would be interested in tapping into their home equity if there were products allowed them to tap into their equity without taking on debt, more than 2x the amount that have considered any available options such as HELOC or second mortgage.
-And overwhelmingly said if they could access their equity, they would use it to fund their retirement.
+In fact, 91% said they would be interested in tapping into their home equity if there were products that allowed them to do so without taking on debt - this is more than 2x the amount that have considered any currently available options such as HELOC or second mortgage.
+And overwhelmingly, these same people said that if they could access their equity, they would use it to fund their retirement.

 Content Marketing Lead